wilsonmar/Salesforce/README.md

 See Sandbox Overview at https://help.salesforce.com/HTViewHelpDoc?id=create_test_instance.htm&language=en_US

 ## <a name="Database"> Database</a>
+The Salesforce Object Query Language (SOQL) to obtain filtered data does not allow dynamic implicit joins like ANSI SQL because parent-child and other relationships are defined up front in the UI.

+This enables Salesforce engineers to optimize indexing their own way, invisible to developers and users.

-The database has almost invisible indexing, with no JOIN functionality in the Salesforce Object Query Language (SOQL) which returns variable data types in multi-dimensional arrays.
+which returns variable data types in multi-dimensional arrays.

+Wrapper classes

 ## <a name="DBArch"> Data Architecture</a>
 <a target="_blank" href="https://www.youtube.com/watch?v=jrKA3cJmoms&t=18m23s">